angrykoala/wendigo/README.md

 ### Running Tests With Gitlab CI

 Using gitlab with the default node image requires installing a few dependencies with `apt-get` before installing wendigo.
-Same as in travis, sandbox mode should be disabled with the env variable `NO_SANDBOX`:
+Same as in travis, sandbox mode should be disabled with the env variable `NO_SANDBOX`.
+It is recommended to add `retry: 2` to allow the CI to execute the tests multiple times, as browser-based setup may fail frequently on CI workers:

 ```yml
 image: node:8.9.4